scalar-labs/scalardb/schema-loader/README.md

 }
 ```

-The storage-specific options you can specify are as follows:
+The database/storage-specific options you can specify are as follows:

 For Cassandra:
 - `compaction-strategy`, a compaction strategy.
 It should be `STCS` (SizeTieredCompaction), `LCS` (LeveledCompactionStrategy) or `TWCS` (TimeWindowCompactionStrategy).